aws-samples/sample-keyspaces-cdc-streams-connectors/README.md

-# Keyspaces CDC Streams connectors
+# Keyspaces CDC Streams Connectors

 Move data from Amazon Keyspaces to different downstream targets using Keyspaces CDC Streams connectors.
-This library will allow you to deploy Kinesis client library (KCL)  based application to stream data from your Keyspaces.
-The goal is to simoplify connecting data source to different targets.
+This library will allow you to deploy a Kinesis Client Library (KCL)-based application to stream data from your Keyspaces.
+The goal is to simplify connecting data sources to different targets.
+Different connectors can be added by extending the ITargetMapper interface.
+Configuration properties can be exposed in the application.conf or environment variables.

-## Current Available Connectors
+## Currently Available Connectors
-- Connector to s3 with supported format json, avro.
+- Connector to S3 with supported formats: JSON, Avro.

 ## Architecture